Fungal infections are becoming more common. Why are there no vaccines? - ExBulletin

 In Arizona, researchers are focusing on a vaccine to prevent valley fever, a lung infection caused by a fungus.
 Coccidioides.
 The fungus, which is typically found in the hot, dry soils of the Southwest, is “an emerging threat” as climate change expands its range, Norris said.

-So far, the vaccine has been shown to be effective in dogs, according to John Gargiani, director of the Valley Fever Center for Excellence at the University of Arizona School of Medicine.
+So far, vaccines have been shown to be effective in dogs, said John Gargiani, director of the Valley Fever Center for Excellence at the University of Arizona School of Medicine.

 Little Urgency, Lack of Funds